rhyous/SectionFinder/README.md

 # SectionFinder
 A C# app to find sections of a file that contain a search string.

+This tool was written to allow searching large text files.
+It can search files of any size, even files to big for common editors such as Notepad++.

 # SectionFinder Usage
 ```